n-smith-byu/GrammaticalEvolutionTools/README.md

 cd examples/
 jupyter lab # or jupyter notebook
 ```
-*(Optionally, list a few key examples here with brief descriptions, e.g., "See `examples/basic_evolution.ipynb` for a simple demonstration of...")*
+Examples include an implementation of the Santa Fe problem and a basic grammatical evolution algorthm.

 ---

 ## Running Tests

+*NOTE: In Progress*

 If you are developing the package, you can run the test suite using `pytest`.
 Ensure you have installed the `dev` dependencies.